CNMAT/CNMAT-MMJSS/README.md

 CNMAT-MMJSS-2014
 ================

-For this class, we need some special files which we need to install.
-This set of files and folders operates an extension to the Max application.
+For this class, we need to install some special files.\n This set of files and folders operates an extension to the Max application.

 Installation: